iupui-soic/cmhie/README.md

 # openmrs-module-2FA

 ## Overview
-The module allows authentication over CAS - Central authentication service
+The module allows authentication using two-step login

 ## Installation
 Build the module from source.
 Install the omod file through OpenMRS module management.